 by Dale Robinson-

-It will cover you for unexpected situations both while away and in the run up to your holiday, from losing your luggage to covering the costs of medical treatment abroad – even if you catch Covid-19 while away.
+Travel Insurance will cover you for unexpected situations both while away and in the run up to your holiday, from losing your luggage to covering the costs of medical treatment abroad – even if you catch Covid-19 while away.

 It’s important to remember that not all policies offer the same levels of cover or protection, especially when it comes to Coronavirus.